A Guide to Filing your Taxes in 2026

 My favorite (and my picks for the best tax software programs) are:

-- Cash App Taxes: free filing (formerly “Credit Karma Tax”, now owned by Square/Cash App)
+- Cash App Taxes: no fee on federal and state e-filing at link (formerly “Credit Karma Tax”, now owned by Square/Cash App)

 Other popular tax prep programs include:

-- FreeTaxUSA: lowest price at link on state e-file
+- FreeTaxUSA: lowest FreeTaxUSA price at link on state e-file.

 How Should I Pay My Taxes?